 Keith will continue fighting for the beagles, and Echo will continue to sing the praises of her and the beagle freedom project.

-Most labs aren’t overseen by veterinarians.
+Shannon Keith says many product-testing labs aren’t adequately overseen by veterinarians.
 There are vet techs who work on these animals, and they’re not required to have any experience.
 Furthermore, most state anti-cruelty laws contain explicit exemptions for animals used in experiments.
 The FDA has stated that 92 percent of drugs found safe and effective in animals don’t even make it out of clinical trials because they are either ineffective or too harmful in humans.
 You can learn more about the beagle freedom project, donate, and find out how to become a foster parent to a rescue at https://bfp.org/.

 Contributor(s) to this news report include: Marsha Lewis, Producer; Roque Correa, Videographer and Editor.